Why Most Small Manufacturers Don't Need an ERP (And What to Build Instead)

 Bubble AI is not ready to replace developers.
 Not even close.
 You’ll get stuck when you need to make changes or fix bugs.

-If you’re learning Bubble, sure.
-Play around with Bubble AI.
+If you’re learning Bubble, yes.
+Play around with the Agent.
 See what it generates.
-But don’t expect it to replace a developer.

 Bubble AI generates screens.
 It doesn't know what your business actually needs.